Skip to content

 Generally, a target function \(\mathcal{Q}\) evaluated by KITEx fits one of the following forms:

-\[ \mathcal{Q}\left(\left\{ \lambda_{i}^{j}\right\} \right)=\begin{cases} \text{Tr}\left[F_{1}\left(\left\{ \lambda_{i}^{1}\right\} _{i};\mathcal{H}\right)\mathcal{O}_{1}F_{2}\left(\left\{ \lambda_{i}^{2}\right\} _{i};\mathcal{H}\right)\mathcal{O}_{2}\cdots\mathcal{O}_{N}F_{N}\left(\left\{ \lambda_{i}^{N}\right\} _{i};\mathcal{H}\right)\right]\\ \left\langle \Psi\right|F_{1}\left(\left\{ \lambda_{i}^{1}\right\} _{i};\mathcal{H}\right)\mathcal{O}_{1}F_{2}\left(\left\{ \lambda_{i}^{2}\right\} _{i};\mathcal{H}\right)\mathcal{O}_{2}\cdots\mathcal{O}_{N}F_{N}\left(\left\{ \lambda_{i}^{N}\right\} _{i};\mathcal{H}\right)\left|\Psi\right\rangle \end{cases}\,\,\, , \]
+\[ \mathcal{Q}\left(\left\{ \lambda_{i}^{j}\right\} \right)=\begin{cases} \text{Tr}\left[F_{1}\left(\left\{ \lambda_{i}^{1}\right\};\mathcal{H}\right)\mathcal{O}_{1}F_{2}\left(\left\{ \lambda_{i}^{2}\right\};\mathcal{H}\right)\mathcal{O}_{2}\cdots\mathcal{O}_{N}F_{N}\left(\left\{ \lambda_{i}^{N}\right\};\mathcal{H}\right)\right]\\ \left\langle \Psi\right|F_{1}\left(\left\{ \lambda_{i}^{1}\right\};\mathcal{H}\right)\mathcal{O}_{1}F_{2}\left(\left\{ \lambda_{i}^{2}\right\};\mathcal{H}\right)\mathcal{O}_{2}\cdots\mathcal{O}_{N}F_{N}\left(\left\{ \lambda_{i}^{N}\right\};\mathcal{H}\right)\left|\Psi\right\rangle \end{cases}\,\,\, , \]

-where \(\mathcal{O}_{j}\) are sparse lattice operators (identities, velocity operators or spin operators) and \(F_{j}\) are functions of \(\mathcal{H}\), as well as other scalar parameters \(\left\{ \lambda_{i}^{j}\right\} _{i}\), such as the energy or a frequency.
-Furthermore, the \(\left|\Psi\right\rangle\) in the above equation is a specific state vector of the system that depends on the observable that is being computed.
-Hence, there are two district categories of observables that can be computed with KITEx, namely
+where \(\mathcal{O}_{j}\) are sparse lattice operators (e.g., identities, velocity operators or spin operators) and \(F_{j}\) are functions of \(\mathcal{H}\), as well as other scalar parameters \(\left\{ \lambda_{i}^{j}\right\} _{i=i_{min},...,i_{max}}^{j=1,...,N}\), such as the temperature or frequency.
+Furthermore, the \(\left|\Psi\right\rangle\) in the second line of the above equation is a specific state/basis vector that depends on the observable that is being computed.
+Hence, there are two distinct categories of observables that can be computed with KITEx, as shown below.

-Traces Over The Entire Hilbert Space
+Traces Over The Full Hilbert Space

-This includes global observables such as the Density of States (DoS) and DC-conductivity, as well as the \(1^{\text{st}}\)- and \(2^{\text{nd}}\)-order optical conductivity (see João et al.1 for further details).
+Complete traces of operators are needed to investigate global observables, such as the Density of States (DoS) and DC-conductivity, as well as the \(1^{\text{st}}\)- and \(2^{\text{nd}}\)-order optical conductivity (see João et al.1 for further details).
 For all these cases, the trace is evaluated stochastically as an average of expectation values for \(R\) normalized random vectors2, i.e.,

 \[ \text{Tr}\left[\cdots\right]\approx\frac{1}{R}\sum_{r=1}^{R}\left\langle\xi_{r}\right|\cdots\left|\xi_{r}\right\rangle . \]